livepeer/pytrickle/README.md

 This script will automatically:
 - Start the trickle server
-- Start the trickle-app server
+- Start the pytrickle server
 - Start a video stream
 - Process the stream with various effects
 - Monitor the stream status